 (f) the individual’s residential address.

 Note: For key personnel, see section 1-4.

+(1A) The application must contain information on whether any of the candidate’s key personnel has ever been a beneficial owner of, or operated or been involved in the management of, a person (the other provider) who provides, or has provided, services of the same, or a similar, kind as the registrable services (whether or not there is a connection to Australia or a resident of Australia), and if so:

+(a) the full name of the other provider; and

+(b) the key personnel’s role in, or relationship with, the other provider; and

+(c) the period for which the key personnel was a beneficial owner of, or operated or was involved in the management of, the other provider.

 (2) The application must contain the following information:

 (a) whether the candidate or any of its key personnel has been charged or convicted of an offence against the Act, or of an offence against a law of the Commonwealth, a State or Territory or a foreign country of any of the following kinds: